kaytravit/GWaves/README.md

 ## Notes

 The problem given is related to CNN work.
-But algorithms like RFC, SVM... can also be used but of course, expecting a lower accuracy.
+Algorithms like RFC, SVM... can also be used but of course, expecting a lower accuracy.